| Anticoagulation Management | Hemostasis & Thrombosis Clinic | Women

 Pediatric Hematology Clinic

-The Pediatric Hematology Clinic is held each Wednesday and is led by pediatric hematologist Dr. Courtney Thornburg, as well as two physician extenders, a nurse coordinator, a Pediatric Hematology/Oncology fellow and a social worker.
+The Pediatric Hematology Clinic is held each Wednesday and is led by pediatric hematologist Dr. Nirmish Shah, as well as three physician extenders, a nurse coordinator, a sickle cell educator, a Pediatric Hematology/Oncology fellow and a social worker.

 The clinic provides comprehensive care for patients with bleeding and thrombotic disorders.
 Bleeding disorders include coagulation factor deficiencies such as hemophilia, von Willebrand disorder, platelet function disorders and acquired bleeding tendencies.
 Thrombotic disorders include evaluation and treatment of venous and arterial thrombosis and thrombotic thrombocytopenic purpura.
 Approximately two to four new patients with hemorrhagic or thrombotic disorders, and one to five return patients, are seen in this clinic each week.
 In addition, ~20 to 30 patients with hemophilia are followed for ongoing care.